 A student's cancellation occurs when a student decides not to attend classes for a semester prior to the first day of classes for that semester.
-Such cancellations and related refund requests must be in writing, addressed to the Cashier's Office, One Bear Place #97048, Waco, TX 76798-7048 or by email to cashiers_office@baylor.edu, and made prior to the first day of classes for the semester.
+(A student's schedule cannot be cancelled on or after the first day of the term.)
+Such cancellations and related refund requests must be in writing, addressed to the Cashier's Office, One Bear Place #97048, Waco, TX 76798-7048 or by email to cashiers\office@baylor.edu, and made prior to the first day of classes for the semester.
 For cancellations, all tuition and fees, except room, will be refunded at 100 percent.
 If a student has made arrangements for on-campus housing, Campus Living & Learning, One Bear Place #97076, Waco, TX 76798-7076 must receive a separate notification.
 Cancelled courses do not appear on the academic transcript.